palpaulcode/alx-low_level_programming/0x0A-argc_argv/README.md

 ## File `3-mul.c`
 A program that multiplies two numbers.
 If it does not receive two arguments, it prints `Error` followed by a new line and returns `1`

+## File `4-add.c`
+A program that adds positive numbers.
+If no number is passed to the program, it prints `0` followed by a new line.
+If one of the numbers contains symbols that are not digits, it prints `Error` followed by a new line and returns `1`.